 A glass-based Warframe who crystallized with Update 22.0 in 2017.
-Gara's kit is well rounded in offense and defense with her abilites causing buffs and debuffs as well as crowd control abilites that draws damage and absorb health and shields to empower her defensive perimeter.
+Gara's kit is well rounded in offense and defense with her abilities causing buffs and debuffs as well as crowd control abilities that draw damage and absorb health and shields to empower her defensive perimeter.

 Her blueprint drops from the quest "Saya's Vigil" in the Ostron colony of Cetus, while blueprints for her assorted parts are rewards from Ostron bounties.

-- Ambiguously Gay: The original Gara was hinted to be to be in a relationship with the Unum, a female intelligence that resides in the tower in Cetus.
+- Ambiguously Gay: The original Gara was hinted to be in a relationship with the Unum, a female intelligence that resides in the tower in Cetus.

 - Badass Gay: If the original Gara being in a relationship with another female is true, then this trope applies to her.